servicebinding/website/application-operator.md

 ```

 It is possible to create more than one `ServiceBinding` resource pointing to the
 same service.
-Similarly you can more than one `ServiceBinding` resource pointing
+Similarly you can create more than one `ServiceBinding` resource
-to the same workload.
-The service, workload and binding resources must be in the same
+pointing to the same workload.
+The service, workload and ServiceBinding
-namespace.
+resources must be in the same namespace.

 By default, the bindings are projected into all regular containers and init
 containers.
 But is possible to restrict the projection based a name based